 All DC Externship students are required to enroll in and attend the Washington, DC, Externship Workshop, where students reflect on their externship experiences and actively participate in group discussion on topics including legal, ethical, and managerial issues that arise in the workplace, as well as effective lawyering skills. more

 DC Externship students are required to enroll in Lawyering in the Nation's Capital, a two-unit course that examines the roles of attorneys in the three branches of government, from both a practical standpoint and a policy perspective.
 This course features engaging and informative lecture about government structure and process, active student debate, and dynamic guest speakers.
-The DC Externship Experience also offers students the opportunity to enroll in an additional course, Advanced Legal Writing, which exposes students to a variety of legal writing exercises, including adversarial writing, non-adversarial writing, and legal opinion writing.
+The DC Externship Semester also offers students the opportunity to enroll in an additional course, Advanced Legal Writing, which exposes students to a variety of legal writing exercises, including adversarial writing, non-adversarial writing, and legal opinion writing.
 This course satisfies the upper-division writing requirement and is designed to complement the externship experience. more

 Students are encouraged to take advantage of numerous networking opportunities throughout the semester, including alumni-student events. more